A Site Selection Web Exclusive,

 The graphic presentations from Intelliface present an x-ray view of the energy flow of the building, measuring the energy usage for optimum analysis and management.
 The system also provides analysis of energy and resource performance, identifying trends as well as issues needing to be addressed.
 With geographic flexibility, monitoring multiple buildings at one or even several locations around the world is easily done.
 IntelliFace provides a detailed dashboard that can be configured with a variety of data presentations depending on the audience.
 Each display can track energy and resource use as well as renewables such as solar and wind.
 Intelliface also uses a tool called the GreenTouchscreen that is designed to educate occupants, raise their awareness and influence behavior.

 On Feb.
 28, the California Public Utilities Commission (CPUC) expanded and modified the California Solar Initiative (CSI)-Thermal Program to provide incentives to process heat applications, solar cooling technologies, space heating technologies and systems that combine multiple applications.
 The CPUC also modified the way rebates are paid to certain systems under the program by creating a performance-based incentive system that will pay rebates based on actual metered energy delivered to the facility.
-Under the decision:
+Under :

 - Performance-based incentives will replace the current 70/30 incentive.
 Rebates will be paid based on metered energy delivered to the end use from the solar thermal system, with payments made quarterly over a two-year time period.
 Process heat, solar cooling, combination systems, and very large systems will be required to take the performance-based incentive.